paulovsm/dog-breed-classifier/README.md

 To manually run through the code, you may simply follow this URL to open the notebook on [Google Colab](https://colab.research.google.com/github/paulovsm/dog-breed-classifier/blob/master/dog_app.ipynb).

+A docker image as created and published on `Docker Hub` and can be used as follow:

+``docker pull paulovsm/dog-classifier-cnn``

+``docker run -d -p 5000:5000 paulovsm/dog-classifier-cnn``

 ## Demo Application
 ___
 This web application was developed with Flask.
 In this simple application, I provide the trained model for the prediction.
 The user can simply upload an image and it will be forwarded to the result page after the inference/prediction process.